Inheritance in Java with Examples

 Suppose that a student has attributes like name, age, and location.
 This class exists for a long time.
 After some time, we need to add one attribute pan card of the student.
 So, what will we have all the options?

-Look at the following program code related to the above scenario.
+Look at the following example code related to the above scenario.

 package inheritance;